| |

 the music is less flashy than on Forbidden Evil.
 Considering vocals and

-more conviction and credibility.
-On the other hand, a couple of tracks sound a
+conviction and credibility.
+On the other hand, a couple of tracks sound a bit

-bit too forced for my taste (Step By Step in particular I still cannot
+too forced (Step By Step in particular is such example) although there's

-stand) although there's a bigger number of vivid, crushing tracks as well.
+a bigger number of vivid, crushing tracks as well.
+Twisted Into Form

 |